-This is an opportunity for teens, ages 16-18, to gain authentic experiences in Science, Technology, Engineering, and Mathematics (STEM) fields.
+This is an opportunity for girls ages 16 and up to gain authentic experiences in Science, Technology, Engineering, and Mathematics (STEM) fields.
 Interns work with mentors in academic and industry settings once per week after school.
 In the past, girls have designed and built underwater rovers, made videos for speech pathology labs, even worked on developing synthetic skin grafts.
 The girls in the program meet once a month for science communication workshops, and present their work at a mid-year oral presentation, the Cambridge Science Festival, and a poster session in May.
 Girls must have previously participated in other Science Club for Girls teen programs to be considered for an internship.
 This program is on hiatus for 2017-2018.

 Sister Circle Workshops *only for Junior Mentors and Challenge Teams participants*